QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 $(0, \infty)$.

 The Pareto distribution is also heavy-tailed.

+Less formally, a **heavy-tailed** distribution is one that is not exponentially bounded (i.e. the tails are heavier than the exponential distribution).

 A distribution $F$ on $\mathbb R_+$ is called **light-tailed** if it is not heavy-tailed.